mazetoken/ghost/README.md

 Prepare an image in svg format (small size - about 10 kb)

-Open `https://base64.guru/converter/encode/image/svg` and upload the image.
+Open [Base64 svg converter](https://base64.guru/converter/encode/image/svg) and upload the image.
 In the "Output Format" field choose `Data URI--data:content/type;base64`.
 Encode it.

 Copy Base64 output string and paste it to eg. notepad.
 Save it.
 You can paste the string to a web browser to see the image.